Model quality in football: Quantifying the quality of an Expected Threat model

-The relationship between the model error and the estimation error in the model parameters $T$ and $g$ is visualized in Figure~\ref{fig: simulations model part relations}, along with histograms of the involved quantities.
+The relationship between the estimation error and error in the estimation of the model parameters $T$ and $g$ is visualised in Figure~\ref{fig: simulations model part relations}, along with histograms of the involved quantities.
 The histograms indicate that errors in estimating the goal-scoring probabilities, $g$, are generally larger than the errors in estimating the transition matrix weighted by their $xT$-value.
-Additionally, the error in the goal-scoring probabilities has a high Pearson correlation coefficient $r=0.9935$) with the model error.
+Additionally, the error in the goal-scoring probabilities has a high Pearson correlation coefficient ($r=0.9935$) with the estimation error.
 The correlation coefficient of the weighted error in the transition matrix estimation is lower ($r=0.8069$).
-The results show that the model error is not dominated by the errors in the transition matrix, but by the errors in the goal-scoring probabilities.
+The results show that in reality the estimation error is not dominated by the errors in the transition matrix, but by the errors in the goal-scoring probabilities.